Production of Information to the Authorities

-The Value of Cooperation, Justice Manual § 9-28.700; Cooperation: Disclosing the Relevant Facts, Justice Manual § 9-28.720; FCPA Corporate Enforcement Policy, Justice Manual § 9-47.120, available at https://www.justice.gov/criminal-fraud/file/838416/download (full co-operation requires, among other things, prompt disclosure of ‘all facts related to involvement in the criminal activity by the company’s officers, employees, or agents; and all facts known or that become known to the company regarding potential criminal conduct by all third-party companies (including their officers, employees, or agents’).
+The Value of Cooperation, Justice Manual § 9-28.700; Cooperation: Disclosing the Relevant Facts, Justice Manual § 9-28.720; FCPA Corporate Enforcement Policy, Justice Manual § 9-47.120, www.justice.gov/criminal-fraud/file/838416/download (full cooperation requires, among other things, prompt disclosure of ‘all facts related to involvement in the criminal activity by the company’s officers, employees, or agents; and all facts known or that become known to the company regarding potential criminal conduct by all third-party companies (including their officers, employees, or agents)’).

-See https://www.sec.gov/news/pressrelease/2017-14.html (announcing penalty imposed on BlackRock Inc, based on its inclusion of language in separation agreements requiring former employees to waive any incentives they might be entitled to for reporting the company’s misconduct); https://www.sec.gov/news/pressrelease/2017-24.html (announcing penalty imposed on HomeStreet Inc for improper accounting and steps taken to impede whistleblowers).
+www.sec.gov/news/pressrelease/2017-14.html (announcing penalty imposed on BlackRock Inc, based on its inclusion of language in separation agreements requiring former employees to waive any incentives they might be entitled to for reporting the company’s misconduct); www.sec.gov/news/pressrelease/2017-24.html (announcing penalty imposed on HomeStreet Inc for improper accounting and steps taken to impede whistleblowers).

-Two DPAs are subject to reporting restrictions so whether the companies self-reported is not known.
 SFO v.
 Standard Bank plc (Case No. U20150854) Lloyd’s Rep FC 102 and SFO v.
-XYZ Ltd (Case No. U20150856) 7 WLUK 220; Lloyd’s Rep FC 509.
+Sarclad Ltd (Case No. U20150856) 7 WLUK 220; Lloyd’s Rep FC 509.
 In the case of SFO v.
-Tesco Stores Limited Lloyd’s Rep FC 283, Tesco identified issues in its financial statements, and referred itself to enforcement authorities after revealing that revenues had been incorrectly recorded as profits and made an announcement to the market.
+Tesco Stores Limited Lloyd’s Rep FC 283, Tesco identified issues in its financial statements and referred itself to enforcement authorities after revealing that revenues had been incorrectly recorded as profits and made an announcement to the market.
 In SFO v.
 Serco Geografix Ltd. (Case No. U20190413) 7 WLUK 45, the company disclosed material discovered after an initial SFO investigation found no evidence of any dishonest or fraudulent activity.
 In SFO v.
 Güralp Systems Limited , the company self-reported.
 In SFO v.
-Airbus SE (Case No. U20200108) 1 WLU 435; Lloyd’s Rep FC 159, Airbus self-reported to the SFO following notification to UK Export Finance to correct inaccurate information they had previously provided, including red flags for corruption.
+Airbus SE (Case No. U20200108) 1 WLU 435; Lloyd’s Rep FC 159, Airbus self-reported to the SFO following notification to UK Export Finance to correct inaccurate information it had previously provided, including red flags for corruption.
 G4S (SFO v.
 G4S Care and Justice Services (UK) Limited (Case No. U20201392) 7 WLUK 303; Crim LR 138), Amec Foster Wheeler (SFO v.
 Amec Foster Wheeler Energy Limited ), Airline Services (SFO v.
 Airline Services Ltd (Case No. U20201913) 10 WLUK 606; Lloyd’s Rep FC 42; CLY 584), and the parent company of Tetris Projects Limited and Bluu Solutions Limited (SFO v.
 Bluu Solutions Limited and Tetris Projects Limited (Case No. U20210959) ) also self-reported.

 See, e.g., Justice Manual § 9-47.120(3)(a).

-Department of Justice, Office of the Deputy Attorney General, Further Revisions to Corporate Criminal Enforcement Policies Following Discussions with Corporate Crime Advisory Group (15 September 2022), available at https://www.justice.gov/opa/speech/file/1535301/download.
+DOJ, Office of the Deputy Attorney General, Further Revisions to Corporate Criminal Enforcement Policies Following Discussions with Corporate Crime Advisory Group (15 Sept.
+2022), www.justice.gov/opa/speech/file/1535301/download.

 DPA Code, para.
 2.8.2(i).

-See Justice Manual § 9-28.720.
-The FCPA Corporate Enforcement Policy refers to Justice Manual § 9-28.720 and states that a company will not have to waive privilege to receive full co-operation credit.
+Justice Manual § 9-28.720.
+The FCPA Corporate Enforcement Policy refers to Justice Manual § 9-28.720 and states that a company will not have to waive privilege to receive full cooperation credit.

 See, e.g., SFO v.
-XYZ (Preliminary Judgment) Crown Court, Southwark, U20150856 (20 April 2016): ‘[C]o-operation includes identifying relevant witnesses, disclosing their accounts and the documents shown to them: see para.
-2.8.2(i) of the DPA Code of Practice.
+XYZ (Preliminary Judgment) Crown Court, Southwark, U20150856 (20 Apr.
+2016): ‘[C]o-operation includes identifying relevant witnesses, disclosing their accounts and the documents shown to them: see DPA Code, para.
+2.8.2(i).
 Where practicable it will involve making witnesses available for interview when requested.
-In that regard, XYZ provided oral summaries of first accounts of interviewees, facilitated the interview of current employees, and provided timely and complete responses to requests for information and material, save for those subject to a proper claim of legal professional privilege.’
+In that regard, XYZ (now identified as Sarclad) provided oral summaries of first accounts of interviewees, facilitated the interview of current employees, and provided timely and complete responses to requests for information and material, save for those subject to a proper claim of legal professional privilege.’